DeepTest24/svm-paper/README.md

 ## Results Ratio Sampling

-Below are provide results which show the ratio of critical test cases from all sampled in an SVM region over time (9 SVM generations per run) for all runs and on average.
+Below are provided results which show the ratio of critical test cases from all sampled tests in an SVM region over time (9 SVM generations per run) for all runs and on average.
 This metric should assess the guidance of the SVM Model with increasing number of SVM iterations.

 <center>
 <img src="results/ratio/svm_ratio.png" alt="Ratio_SVM" width="600"/>